caay2000/transport-madness-kata/README.md

     | destination    |   3,2  |   0,4  |
     | turns          |    5   |    4   |

+### Tip:

+One way to make the vehicle decide the route, is to check for each possible movement which one will be closest to the final destination.
+It's not the best algorithm, but will do the trick at the moment.
+We'll change that in future exercises

 ## Exercise 2

 Now that we have a moving vehicle, let's create a route for it.
 The idea is to assign a route for the vehicle, for